RedHatInsights/insights-core/docs/customtut_parsers.rst

 Your development environment is now ready to begin development and you may move on to the next section.
-If you had problems with any of these steps then double check that you have completed all of the steps in order and if it still doesn't work, open a `Github issue <https://github.com/RedHatInsights/insights-core/issues/new>`_.
+If you had problems with any of these steps then double check that you have completed all of the steps in order and if it still doesn't work, open a `GitHub issue <https://github.com/RedHatInsights/insights-core/issues/new>`_.

 Secure Shell Parser
 ===================